shanemoon77/Python-practice-syntax/README.md

 → [Go to folder](03_if)

 ### 04_dictionary
-Dictionaries are key-value data structures used for fast data lookup, storage, and mapping relationships → [Go to folder](04_dictionary)
+Dictionaries are key-value data structures used for fast data lookup, storage, and mapping relationships.
+→ [Go to folder](04_dictionary)

 ---

 ## Study Purpose